piotr07da/EventOutcomes/README.md

 ```

-It is good idea to use DRY principle and write our own wrapper for Tester class:
+It is a good idea to use the DRY principle and write our own wrapper for the Tester class:
 ```csharp
 public class MyCustomTesterWrapper
 {
     public async Task TestAsync(Test test) => await Tester.TestAsync(test, new MyAdapter());
 }
 ```
-Thanks to that we can execute our test from above by writing:
+Thanks to this, we can execute our test from above by writing:
 ```csharp
 [Fact]
 public async Task given_bread_ingredients_mixed_when_BakeDough_for_25_minutes_then_bread_baked_and_fantastic_smell_produced()